 The A1C test measures what percentage of your haemoglobin is coated with sugar (glycated).
-Haemoglobin is a protein in the red blood cells that carries oxygen.
+Haemoglobin is a protein in red blood cells that carries oxygen.
 The higher the A1C level, the poorer is your blood sugar control and the higher is the risk of developing diabetes-related complications.
 The A1C test plays a vital role in predicting prediabetes, type 1 diabetes, and type 2 diabetes.

-A good control over the A1C helps to safeguard the body from numerous diabetes-related risks such as:
+Good control over the A1C helps to safeguard the body from numerous diabetes-related risks such as:

 - Eye-related problems (Retinopathy)